 What class formats are available?

-Master of Arts in Education: Teaching the Linguistically Diverse classes are held on campus and scheduled for working teachers – evenings, Saturdays and as summer intensives.
+Master of Arts in Education: Teaching the Linguistically Diverse classes are held on campus and scheduled for working teachers – evenings and online.

 Meet our education faculty